Comoros–France relations

 Comoros–France relations are the bilateral relations between the Union of the Comoros and the French Republic.

-The Comoros has an embassy in Paris and France has an embassy in Moroni.
+The Comoros has an embassy in Paris and France has an embassy in the Comorian capital Moroni.

-Comoros lays claim to Mayotte, an overseas department and region of France.
+Comoros lays claim to Mayotte, an overseas department and region of France, in the western Indian Ocean.

 The Comoros and France share a maritime border via the French Southern and Antarctic Lands.